QTimos/pyTicTacToe/README.md

 2. Copy ALL of the above text (from `# pyTicTacToe` to the end)
 3. Paste it into your new file
 4. Save the file

-The formatting will automatically work when viewed on GitHub or other Markdown-supported platforms.
-Remember to:
-- Add a real screenshot file to your assets folder
-- Create a LICENSE file if you're using the MIT license
-- Update any paths if your project structure is different